ethanimproving/ethanimproving.github.io/_posts/2019-09-17-Truth-Tables.md

 A simple blog post to explore the 16 possible [boolean operators](https://en.wikipedia.org/wiki/Truth_table).

+Click [here](https://stackoverflow.com/questions/11947553/java-expression-parsing-evaluating-library) for a reference to the corresponding Java operators.

 ## 1. NOT Operator

 | a | !a |